 I used to make it a bit when my now-husband and I first moved in together.

 In our PK days (pre-Keto…haha) Curried Sausages was more of a ‘open a packet of dried powder and add water’ kind of recipe.

 Serve on a giant bed of carbs (potato or rice usually) and then die of food coma.

 Rinse and repeat at least twice a month and you’ve got some chubby non-Keto people.
 Learnt that lesson the hard way – cauliflower rice only now!

 These days though, you can eat your Keto Curried Sausages and feel fantastic afterwards.
 I always point out when we eat a nice Keto meal how good we feel afterwards.

 It’s amazing I used to think that ‘full’ meant so uncomfortably bloated I wanted to undo my pants and also needed a nap.

 WTF brain.
 How is that possibly a good feeling?
 At least I know better now.

-Substitutions for Keto Curried Sausages
+Ingredients for Keto Curried Sausages